sthakur1985/aws-web-app-deploy/README.md

   - Environment and region selection
   - Secure secret management
 - Supports both `terraform_apply` and `terraform_destroy` actions
-- Uses Terraform Cloud for remote state and collaboration
+- Uses s3 bucket and dynamodb for statefile management. ( for dev and staging s3 lockfile is enabled instead for dynamodb )

 ---